EmojiPlay88/modular-discord-bot/README.md

 ## PLEASE NOTICE!

-This project is far from being even runnable, so if you want to accelerate the development process, you can make a pull request <3
+This project is far from being finished, so if you want to accelerate the development process, you can make a pull request <3

+ALSO!
+This bot is optimized to be used on only one server, if you want to use it on multiple servers, expect low performance...
+Or just optimize the code yourself...

 ## Why
 * This repository is made for people that want to make a custom Discord bot, with proper functional, that is easy to setup and does not require (almost) any coding experience